Mazikeen: Fictional character biography

 In the comic book series Lucifer, Mazikeen is a devoted ally and lover to Lucifer Morningstar.
 She has also been the war leader of the lilim, a race of warriors descended from Lilith that have been exiled.
 A great warrior and admired leader, Mazikeen is a prominent character in the Lucifer comics.
 She has the appearance of a human female with long bluish-black hair.
 Mazikeen first appeared in The Sandman, where she was Lucifer's servant while he reigned in Hell.
 At the time, half of her face was normal, but the other half was horribly misshapen and skeletal (not unlike the half-corpse appearance of the goddess, "Hel/Hell/Hela", from Norse mythology), causing her speech to be nearly unintelligible with Lucifer being the only person who understands her.
-Gaiman wrote Mazikeen's dialogue by trying to speak using only half of her mouth, and writing down phonetically what came out.
+Gaiman wrote Mazikeen's dialogue by trying to speak using only half of his mouth and writing down phonetically what came out.

 When Lucifer resigned, Mazikeen left Hell and ended up following her master (even when he tells her to stop following him), becoming part of the staff at the Lux (Latin for light), an elite Los Angeles bar that Lucifer had opened and at which he played piano.
 To conceal her demonic nature, she covered the deformed half of her face with a silver mask and rarely spoke.
 In Lucifer, Mazikeen's face was turned fully human when she was resuscitated by the Basanos following the destruction of the Lux in a fire.
 This was because the vessel of the Basanos, Jill Presto, did not realize that Mazikeen's face was naturally deformed, and assumed that it was burned in the fire.

 When Lucifer refused to assist her in restoring her face to its former state, she defected to her family, the Lilim-in-Exile.
 As their war leader, she led their army against Lucifer's cosmos, allying herself briefly with the Basanos.
 However, this was a ruse; after a desperate gamble, she bought Lucifer enough time to destroy the Basanos and regain control of his creation.
 Even during her defection, she is shown crying alone in her war leader tent, and she is repeatedly seen as a fierce defender of Lucifer and his goals.

 With a new whole face, she initially desired Lucifer to remove the magic that was caused by Presto's wish.
 After saying that it would take considerable effort and time, she relented and began wearing the half-mask that she had before.
 She has since worn it intermittently, usually when engaged in battle or on a mission from Lucifer, such as her voyage to the Mansions of Silence.